-This quoted phrase has millennial implications of the peace and prosperity typical of the dispensation as the following excerpts demonstrate.
+2 This quoted phrase has millennial implications of the peace and prosperity typical of the dispensation as the following excerpts demonstrate.

-&lt;sup>3 E. W. G. Masterman, "Vine: Its Cultivation," in The International Standard Bible Encyclopaedia (Grand Rapids: Wm.
+3 E. W. G. Masterman, "Vine: Its Cultivation," in The International Standard Bible Encyclopaedia (Grand Rapids: Wm.
 B. Eerdmans Publishing Co., 1956), 4:3050-51.

-2. Businesses and homes have locks and alarms and presently defended by arms bared by its owners under the authority of the Constitution's Amendment II.

-- 3. Peace and prosperity are aggrandized when the principles of private property are protected by various levels of government and those who violate the resultant tranquility are vulnerable to prosecution. - 4.
-Such is not a concern in the environment of the Lord's perfect millennial kingdom.
-This dispensation's status of "peace and prosperity" is illustrated by the phrase "to sit under his vine and under his fig tree." - 5.
-This condition and prophecy are found three times in the Old Testament: - 1 Kings 4:25 So Judah and Israel lived in safety, every man under his vine and his fig tree, from Dan even to Beersheba, all the days of Solomon. - Micah 4:4 Each one of them will sit under his vine and under his fig tree, with no one to make them afraid, for the mouth of the Lord of hosts has spoken. - Zechariah 3:10 'In that day' [ the Millennium ], declares the Lord of hosts, 'every one of you will invite his neighbor to sit under his vine and under his fig tree.' - 6.
-The arrogance of those in authority who impose evil upon the people while feathering their own nest will have their ill-gotten gains removed.
-On this subject, Amos waxes prophetic on twenty-first century America: - Amos 5:11 Because you make the poor pay taxes on their crops and exact a grain tax from them, you will not live in the houses you built with chiseled stone, nor will you drink the wine from the fine vineyards you planted. - v.
+Micah 4:4 Each one of them will sit under his vine and under his fig tree, with no one to make them afraid, for the mouth of the Lord of hosts has spoken.

+Zechariah 3:10 'In that day' [the Millennium], declares the Lord of hosts, 'every one of you will invite his neighbor to sit under his vine and under his fig tree.'"

+6. The arrogance of those in authority who impose evil upon the people while feathering their own nest will have their ill-gotten gains removed.
+On this subject, Amos waxes prophetic on twenty-first century America:

+Amos 5:11 Because you make the poor pay taxes on their crops and exact a grain tax from them, you will not live in the houses you built with chiseled stone, nor will you drink the wine from the fine vineyards you planted .

+v.
 12 Certainly I am aware of your many rebellious acts and your numerous sins.
-You torment the innocent, you take bribes, and you deny justice to the needy at the city gate. - v.
+You torment the innocent, you take bribes, and you deny justice to the needy at the city gate.

+v.
 13 For this reason whoever is smart keeps quiet in such a time, for it is an evil time.
 (NET)